markmc/iwhd/doc/registrations.md

   -d nfs-host=fish.usersys.redhat.com \
   -d nfs-path=/home/vdsm/v1 \
   -d nfs-dir=/mnt/iwhd-fish \
+  -d cluster=_any_ \
   http://localhost:9090/buk1/dummy_img

+The parameter "cluster" is optional.
+If it is omitted, it defaults to "_none_".
+In that case, iwhd only uploads the object into the export domain, but does not import the template.
+Do not use "Default" here.
+It is a dummy cluster that RHEV-M comes with, just like the template called "Blank".

+The name of the resulting template is going to be the object's name ("dummy_img" in the above example).
+Note that if you let iwhd import (by specifying "-d cluster=xxxxx"), template names have to be unique in the datacenter, so you cannot register the same object twice, and you have to delete the old template to proceed.

 The ami-id contains a pattern like "OK <uuid>".
 The UUID is the "image" UUID that can be used to find the image by RHEV-M datacenters through